View data with visualizations (charts)

-A chart attached to an entity is available for all the views for the entity.
-A chart displays data according to the currently selected (or displayed) view of an entity.
+A chart attached to a table is available for all the views for the table.
+A chart displays data according to the currently selected (or displayed) view of a table.
 A chart can display data from both a saved query (organization-owned view) and a user query (user-owned view).

 Charts display data for only those saved queries (organization-owned views) that use FetchXML (

-SavedQuery.QueryAPI attribute) to filter the records, the chart will not appear for that saved query.
-This limitation is not applicable for user queries (user-owned views) because the user query entity does not use the
+SavedQuery.QueryAPI) to filter the records, the chart will not appear for that saved query.
+This limitation is not applicable for user queries (user-owned views) because the user query table does not use the

 Chart types in Microsoft chart controls

-Microsoft Chart Controls is used to build charts in Dynamics 365 for Customer Engagement.
+Microsoft Chart Controls is used to build charts in model-driven apps.
 Microsoft Chart Controls enable you to create various chart types such as column, bar, area, stacked, line, bubble, and pie.

-The following chart types are supported out-of-box in Dynamics 365 for Customer Engagement: Column, Area, Bar, Line, Pie, and Funnel.
+The following chart types are supported out-of-box in Dataverse: Column, Area, Bar, Line, Pie, and Funnel.
 However, you can extend the functionality by creating other supported Microsoft Chart Controls chart types such as multi-series, stacked, and 100% stacked (comparison) charts by specifying appropriate content in the data description and presentation description XML strings for a chart.
 More information: Specifying Chart Data

 Web resource visualizations

-Web resources are virtual files that are stored in the Dynamics 365 for Customer Engagement database and may be retrieved using a unique URL address.
-You can display an existing web resource as a visualization, and display it in the Charts area in Dynamics 365 for Customer Engagement together with other charts for an entity.
-For more information about web resources, see Web Resources for Microsoft Dynamics 365 Customer Engagement.
+Web resources are virtual files that are stored in the model-driven apps database and may be retrieved using a unique URL address.
+You can display an existing web resource as a visualization, and display it in the Charts area in model-driven apps together with other charts for a table.
+For more information about web resources, see Web resources for model-driven apps.

-You can create and attach visualizations to only those entities in Dynamics 365 for Customer Engagement that support the new ribbon interface.
-This is because all of the chart controls are only present in the ribbon interface of Dynamics 365 for Customer Engagement.
-Custom entities are also supported for visualizations.
-You can turn off the visualization support for custom entities if you want to.
-However, you cannot disable visualization support for the default entities.
+You can create and attach visualizations to only those tables in Dataverse that support the new ribbon interface.
+This is because all of the chart controls are only present in the ribbon interface of Dataverse.
+Custom tables are also supported for visualizations.
+You can turn off the visualization support for custom tables if you want to.
+However, you cannot disable visualization support for the default tables.

-The following lists the default entities that are supported for visualizations.
+The following lists the default tables that are supported for visualizations.

-UserQueryVisualization Entity Download: Chart Controls for .NET Framework Language Pack
+UserQueryVisualization table Download: Chart Controls for .NET Framework language pack

 Download: Chart Controls Add-on for Visual Studio